zhuangh/CarND-Advanced-Lane-Lines/writeup_zhuang.md

 I used the historical images to smooth the lane detection in order to reduce the jitters during the lane detection as much as possible.
 This is done in the function `find_lanes()`, where I maintain two arrays for left and right lanes.
 The average of them will be used to smooth the lane line when a bad lane detection is encountered.

 The overall performance is good.
 However, when the environment becomes more complicated due to the light or color etc, the pipeline may fail.
-For more stable lane detection, we need to fine tune the memory parameters as well as more smoothing techniques, which can avoid jitters furthermore.
+For more stable lane detection, we need to fine-tune the memory parameters as well as more smoothing techniques, which can avoid jitters furthermore.